 H – items not in categories A to G

-Subsequent characters in the prefix that precede the decimal, are sequentially assigned by the regulatory authority.
-For some fitting categories, five digits follow the letter noted above that precede the decimal.
-For vessels, an alphanumeric (unless the registration is really old) and four digital characters precede the decimal.
+For vessels, an alphanumeric (unless the registration is really old) starts the CRN, and four digital characters precede the decimal.
 Following the decimal, the geographical region in which the design was first registered is identified with a character listed in Clause 4.3.2.:

 1 British Columbia